multiformats/SwiftMultiaddr/README.md

 Add the SwiftMultiaddr.framework to your Xcode project:
 - Select your target's `Build Phases` tab.

-- Select the `Link Binary With Libraries`, click the `+` and then `Add Other...` buttons.
+- Select the `Embed Frameworks`, select the Destination `Frameworks` and click the `+` to `Add Other...` buttons.

-- Navigate to the Carthage/Build/Mac directory in your project root and select the SwiftMultiaddr.framework.
+- Navigate to the Carthage/Build/Mac directory in your project root and select all the frameworks in the folder.

 In your code, import SwiftMultiaddr.
 ## Example